subedi31/readme/README.md

 # Descriptions of Gatekeeper Policy
 ## 1. AllowedUsers:
 The constraint file alloweduser_constraints.yaml controls the user and group IDs of the container and some volumes.
 User may change the parameter in alloweduser_constraints.yaml file as per their requirements.
+For more information, see https://kubernetes.io/docs/concepts/policy/pod-security-policy/#users-and-groups
 ## 2. AllowPrivilegeEscalationContainer:
 The constraint allowprivilegeescalationContainer_constraints.yml file Controls restricting escalation to root privileges.
 Corresponds to the allowPrivilegeEscalation field.
 ## 3. AppArmor: